prajwal1210/HP3-CNN-Inferencing/README.md

 * PyTorch
 * OpenCV (C++ and Python)

+**[IMPORTANT]** Apart from the library requirements, we would like to mention that there are two versions of the following kernels each having different memory requirements and respective performances :
+* FFT Kernel -
+	* ```fft_fast.cu``` : This is the faster fft variant which is the default setting in all the makefiles.
+This requires a considerably large GPU memory and only works on GPUs with **memory > 12 GB** like on Colab
+	*  ```fft_lowmem.cu``` : This is the much  slower fft variant requiring far less memory than the fast version and can run on GPUs with **memory >= 2 GB**
+* Winograd Kernel -
+	* ```winograd_fast.cu``` : This is the faster winograd variant which is the default setting in all the makefiles.
+This requires a considerably large GPU memory and only works on GPUs with **memory > 12 GB** like on Colab
+	*  ```winograd_lowmem.cu``` : This is the much  slower winograd variant requiring far less memory than the fast version and can run on GPUs with **memory >= 3-4 GB**

+We explain how to over-ride the default Makefile settings and switch to the lowmem versions in the Compile Instructions.

 # Getting Started : Pre-Build Steps
 After cloning the directory, there are certain steps that need to be carried out so that the code can be compiled and executed